The Centre for Development Innovation offers over 35 courses in the fields of:

 More information about these fellowship programmes can be found in the brochures on the right.
 After registration for the short course, eligible candidates will receive an admission letter with instruction on how to apply for a fellowship.

-NFP application instructions in short
+NFP application procedure;

 Self paying participant: